 - Suicide is hereditary

-- Suicide is a behavior, not a condition
+- Suicide is a behaviour, not a condition

 - Suicide is caused by depression